appbaseio/reactivesearch/content/docs/hosting/clusters.md

 <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://www.dropbox.com/s/g77abqqtxf7a7s7/Screenshot%202019-08-08%2018.44.43.png?raw=1" alt="cluster creation gif" style="width:100%;" /></div>

-**Accessing ElasticSearch logs**
+**Accessing Elasticsearch logs**

-ElasticSearch logs can be really helpful from debugging point of view.
+Elasticsearch logs can be really helpful from debugging point of view.
 They can also help us know the deployment status of various plugins and various operations performed on the clusters.

 You can follow this steps to access the logs

 -   Open kubernetes dashboard
 -   Navigate to **Workloads** > **Stateful Set**
 -   Select **elasticsearch** from the Stateful Sets
--   Open ElasticSearch Logs by clicking on **Logs** option in top right menu
+-   Open Elasticsearch Logs by clicking on **Logs** option in top right menu

 <div style="border: 1px solid #dfdfdf; border-radius: 5px;overflow:hidden;margin-top:10px;"><img src="https://i.imgur.com/It1aHo0.gif " alt="cluster creation gif" style="width:100%;" /></div>

 **Advanced Editing**

-You have no restrictions with respect to editing any part of the ElasticSearch configuration.
-For example, you can install a custom plugin or updated your ElasticSearch cluster's version.
-You can also deploy your own docker image to run alongside ElasticSearch.
+You have no restrictions with respect to editing any part of the Elasticsearch configuration.
+For example, you can install a custom plugin or updated your Elasticsearch cluster's version.
+You can also deploy your own docker image to run alongside Elasticsearch.

-For example in order to limit access of cluster on limited sites you can edit _[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)_ configuration for ElasticSearch cluster.
+For example in order to limit access of cluster on limited sites you can edit _[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)_ configuration for Elasticsearch cluster.

 -   Open kubernetes dashboard
 -   Navigate to **Workloads** > **Stateful Sets**